Charles J. Hamilton, Jr.

 Prior to joining Windels Marx, Mr. Hamilton was a partner of Battle Fowler, LLP (1983-2000) and subsequently Paul, Hastings, Janofsky & Walker, LLP (2000-2010) following the merger of the firms in 2000.

-In notable transactions, Mr. Hamilton has:
+In notable transactions, Mr. Hamilton has (or is):

 - represented national syndicators in the sale of limited partnership interests in SEC-registered real estate funds in excess of $750 million;

 - represented national sponsors of public and private funds in excess of $1 billion for the acquisition of real estate assets which qualify for the federal Low-Income Housing Tax Credit and New Markets Tax Credit programs;

 - represented the National Urban League, Inc. in the sale of 500 East 62nd Street, New York and the acquisition of a long-term leasehold at 120 Wall Street, New York;

 - represented Equity Office Properties Trust in the $245 million purchase of the loan with Dai-Ichi Life Capital Properties, L.P. from Park Avenue Tower, 75 East 55th Street, New York;

 - represented Millennium Partners, L.P. in the development of the Sony METREON Theater Complex in San Francisco, California;